nrmnqdds/nrmnqdds/README.md

 ### Hi there 👋
 I am Quddus.
 IIUM Mechatronics Engineering student.
+Still new in this world but I love to explore A LOT of things here.
+Software Engineer to be!

 <!--
 **qryskalyst20/qryskalyst20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.